Escaping the Running Dogs

 • VideoSelf-Burn

-Thanks to Trump, people around the world are scrambing to get out of fossil fuels.
+Thanks to Trump, people around the world are scrambling to get out of fossil fuels.
 By George Monbiot, published in the Guardian 18th April 2026 Donald Trump has done more to accelerate the energy transition than anyone else alive.
 Fossil fuel companies bankrolled his presidential campaign to stop the transition...
 Read more »

 • Gateway Dump